-The Alternative Farming Systems Information Center (AFSIC) specializes in identifying resources for food systems and practices that support the United States Department of Agriculture's effort to ensure a sustainable future for agriculture and farmers worldwide.
+The Alternative Farming Systems Information Center (AFSIC) provides research-based resources for nontraditional food-production and crop-management practices to support the USDA's mission to promote a sustainable future and agricultural economic viability for farmers worldwide.

-Oral histories are in-depth, face-to-face interviews.
-We have conducted videotaped interviews with people who have provided leadership and inspiration in the field of alternative or sustainable agriculture.
-Our goal is to record the recollections of people who have influenced the direction of American agriculture, both for current use and as an historical record.
+Oral history interviews with people who have provided leadership and inspiration in the field of alternative or sustainable agriculture.

-Use the library's Ask a Question form.
-Select the "Alternative Farming" Topical Area.
+Online: Use the library's Ask a Question form.

 Phone: (301) 504-6559